-- Through major coursework (research in a specialized field), students will acquire ethical understanding and attitude, the ability to plan and execute research, research creativity, and research dissemination ability by participating in activities such as individual and group discussions on research topics with their academic advisor and two assistant academic advisors. - Through the foundational course Disability Sciences Research and Practice, students will acquire the ability to understand and communicate about disability (knowledge and research methods) by assisting in classes in the College of Disability Sciences under the guidance of the faculty member in charge of the class. - Through the foundational course Overseas Research Activities, students will acquire research dissemination ability by presenting research at international conferences and participating in research exchange with graduate students at overseas universities and other partner institutions. - Through research ethics workshops, students will acquire ethical understanding and attitude. - Through presentations regarding their doctoral dissertation, students will acquire research dissemination ability.
+- 'Through major coursework (research in a specialized field), students will acquire ethical understanding and attitude, the ability to plan and execute research, research creativity, and research dissemination ability by participating in activities such as individual and group discussions on research topics with their academic advisor and two assistant academic advisors. - •Through the foundational course Disability Sciences Research and Practice, students will acquire the ability to understand and communicate about disability (knowledge and research methods) by assisting with practical research methods classes in the College of Disability Sciences under the guidance of the faculty member in charge of the class. - 'Through the foundational course Special Needs Education Practice and Research, students will acquire the ability to understand and communicate about disability, research creativity, and ethical understanding and attitude through practice and research in settings such as special education schools affiliated with the University of Tsukuba under the guidance of the faculty member in charge of the class. - •In Foundation Subjects for Major (Disability Sciences Seminar I), external part-time lecturers who are conducting advanced research or practice are invited to teach classes in the form of exercises to acquire research ideas. - Through the foundational course Overseas Research Activities, students will acquire research dissemination ability by presenting research at international conferences and participating in research exchange with graduate students at overseas universities and other partner institutions. - ·Through research ethics workshops, students will acquire ethical understanding and attitude. - Through presentations regarding their doctoral dissertation, students will acquire research dissemination ability.